 I mean think about it, you have to pay for a car, car insurance, gas for the car…then what about fun stuff like shopping, movies, smartphones…and of course university or trades training is only getting more costly…eventually a house and a mortgage…maybe kids down the road…retirement…the list goes on.

 If managing our finances is so important, why are so many people having trouble?
 Why isn’t this skill taught in more schools?
-Good questions.
+Those are good questions.

 The truth is that money freaks people out a little, especially when it seems like there isn’t enough of it.

-That’s what this blog is all about…making money easy.
-My personal posts about my experience and insights around money and those from our expert guest contributors are intended to give young adults real world, relevant and practicable tips for earning, saving, growing and sharing their money – tips you can use today and for the rest of your life.
+That’s what Invest-Ucation is all about…getting youth started on the right foot by聽making money management easy.
+All of our programs are intended to give young adults real world, relevant and practical tips for earning, saving, growing and sharing their money – tips you can use today and for the rest of your life.

-- suggestions on how to build your savings for things like university or post-secondary education, a new home, a new car, a vacation or even for retirement;
+- suggestions on how to build your savings for things like post-secondary education, a new home, a new car, a vacation or even for retirement.

-- how to understand and use tools to help grow your money, including Tax-Free Savings Accounts (TFSA), Registered Retirement Savings Plans (RRSP), Registered Education Savings Plans (RESP), employee savings programs, and workplace pension plans, amongst others.
+- understanding and using tools to help grow your money, including Tax-Free Savings Accounts (TFSA), Registered Retirement Savings Plans (RRSP), Registered Education Savings Plans (RESP), employee savings programs, and workplace pension plans, amongst others.

-I hope you will come back often and contribute your own thoughts and experiences by commenting on any posts that interest you.
-Feel free to share these posts with friends, family members, teachers, colleagues, strangers, whoever, using the “Share” links at the end of each post.
+I hope you will come back often and contribute your own thoughts and experiences by commenting on any posts that interest you; by sharing this information with friends, family members, teachers, colleagues, strangers; and of course, by coming out to some of our live events.